-Brian Herbert, John Mew and Michael Mew examined the site mentioned by Cattell but could find no indication of slag on either bank.
-However two pieces of bloomery slag, about a foot in diameter, were found in the stream about 50m to the south.
+Foray Brian Herbert, John Mew and Michael Mew examined the site mentioned by Cattell but could find no indication of slag on either bank.
+However two pieces of bloomery slag, about a foot in diameter, were found in the stream about 50 metres to the south.
 While this slag could have been imported to the neighbourhood, and fallen in the stream, there are at present no paths, roads, or buildings within several hundred yards of the site, which makes it more likely that there was one or possibly more bloomery furnaces nearby.
 No other signs were identified, but the site might merit further investigation, to confirm or otherwise Cattell's findings.

 - 1. ROHAS report no. 1121.
-D. Martin & B. Martin, 1991. - C. S. Cattell, 'Preliminary research findings relating to the bloomery period in the iron industry in the upper basin of the Eastern Rother,' Bulletin of Historical Metallurgy Group., 4, 1(1970), 18-20; 'Bloomeries in the upper (East) Rother basin,' WIRG, Wealden Iron, 1st series III (1972), 13. - C. Dawson, 'Excursion into Heathfield and Brightling', Proc.
+D.Martin & B.Martin, 1991. - 2.
+C.S.Cattell, 'Preliminary research findings relating to the bloomery period in the iron industry in the upper basin of the Eastern Rother,' Bull.
+Hist.
+Metallurgy Grp., 4, 1 (1970), 18-20; 'Bloomeries in the upper (East) Rother basin,' Wealden Iron, 3 (1972), 13. - 3.
+C.Dawson, Excursion into Heathfield and Brightling, Proc.
 Geologists Assoc., 17 (1902), 171-5. - 4.
-A. H. Allcroft, Earthworks of England (1908), 45. - 5.
-M. Gardiner, 'An earthwork at Tottingworth,' Sussex Archaeological Collections, (1994) forthcoming.
+A.H.Allcroft, Earthworks of England (1908), 45. - 5.
+M.Gardiner, 'An earthwork at Tottingworth,' Sussex Arch.
+Colls.
+(1994) forthcoming.